 dry goods: 5 quart jars, coffee filters (optional) and rubber bands

 Peel the outer leaves of the cabbage and rinse well with a veggie wash.
 After cleaning, peel 2 large leaves from each head of cabbage and set them aside.
 Chop the remaining cabbage into managable bite-size pieces (I like to use the shred or blade attachment on my food processor, saves A LOT of time).
 Pack the chopped cabbage very tightly into 5 sanitized glass quart jars.
 2 heads of cabbage should fill 5 jars, give or take.

 From the cooled saltwater mix, move two garlic cloves into each of the jars.
 Then portion the liquid between the 5 jars, tapping the jars once or twice to make the jars are filled.
 Tear a section from the reserved outer leaves (you'll need to make sure you have 5 pieces total) and press into a jar, allowing it to submerge the chopped cabbage completely.
 Using your fingers, press the large piece down on the chopped cabbage until it's submerged and you see bubbles rise to the surface.
 Do this once or twice until you no longer see bubbles rising.
 Repeat with remaining 4 jars.

 Cover each jar with a coffee filter and seal with a rubber band, as shown above.
 Leave at room temperature for 5-7 days to ferment (or longer if your house is on the cooler side).
 Test for taste at 3 or 4 days and press the top cabbage layer to remove bubbles that have formed from the fermentation process.
 The longer the jars are left out, the stronger the soured taste will be.
 Once it's fermented to your liking, seal well with regular quart lids and move to the refrigerator.
-Fermented veggies keep for 3-6 months (sometimes longer!) when refrigerated because the cold halts the fermentation process right where it's at.
+Fermented veggies keep for 3-6 months (sometimes longer!) when refrigerated because the cold slows the fermentation process dramatically.